plblum/jivs/README.md

 ### Localizing strings
 Here are a few places you provide user-facing strings into Jivs:
-- ValueHostDescriptor.label
+- ValueHostConfig.label
-- InputValidatorDescriptor.errorMessage and summaryMessage
+- InputValidatorConfig.errorMessage and summaryMessage

 Each of those properties have a companion that ends in "l10n" (industry term for localization), such as labell10n.
 Use the l10n properties to supply a Localization Key that will be sent to Jivs `TextLocalizationService`.
 If that service has the appropriate data, it will be used instead of the usual property.